Back to all

 An initial analysis of a portfolio company is carried out to identify the solutions it provides that enable significant reduction of emissions to the third party relative to the equivalent conventional average market product.
 This can be done via a rough calculation of the avoided emissions of possible solutions to determine which merit further investigation.

 The source of the GHG avoidance is where the enabling effect takes place.
-This is identified by looking at the complete life-cycle of the solution.
+Where possible this is identified by looking at the complete life-cycle of the solution.
 The enabling effect can occur in various life-cycle stages, for example:

 As such, the products and services are analysed across the following product life-cycle stages to identify sources of emissions and the potential enabling effect of climate change solutions: